-I joined Facebook AI Research in the fall 2013.
-I previously worked at Google in the Brain team, and before that, I was a post-doctoral fellow in Machine Learning at the University of Toronto working with Geoffrey Hinton.
-I did my Ph.D. in Computer Science at New York University in Yann LeCun’s group.
+I joined Facebook AI Research in Fall 2013.
+I previously worked at Google on the Brain team, and before that, I was a post-doctoral fellow in Machine Learning at the University of Toronto working with Geoffrey Hinton.
+I did my PhD in computer science at New York University in Yann LeCun’s group.
 I am originally from Padova in Italy, where I graduated in Electronics Engineering.
-I am interested in Machine Learning, Computer Vision and, more generally, Artificial Intelligence.
-I have worked on Unsupervised Learning algorithms using both probabilistic graphical models and energy-based models.
+I am interested in machine learning, computer vision and, more generally, artificial intelligence.
+I have worked on unsupervised learning algorithms using both probabilistic graphical models and energy-based models.
 I also used these algorithms to build hierarchical models, called deep networks.
 I applied these models to a variety of applications, such as visual object recognition, speech recognition and text document retrieval.
 I am currently working on non-linear dynamical systems to analyze data streams.

 An introductory lecture on convolutional neural networks for vision applications.